By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-According to the research team, areas with vaccination coverage below 85% accounted for nearly three-quarters of all confirmed measles cases during the study period.
+According to the New England Journal of Medicine research, areas with vaccination coverage below 85% accounted for nearly three-quarters of all confirmed measles cases during the study period.
 The Centers for Disease Control and Prevention emphasizes that measles requires 95% population immunity to prevent sustained transmission.

 Public Health Response and Containment Efforts